REG - 01.04.2 University Record Retention and Disposition Schedule Regulation

 History:

-1.1 State law requires agencies to retain public records and prohibits their destruction except in accordance with the consent of the North Carolina Department of Cultural Resources.
-The Department of Cultural Resources has approved a University General Records Retention and Disposition Schedule ("University General Schedule") that governs the destruction or other disposition of University records.
+1.1 State law requires agencies, including North Carolina Central University (“NCCU” or the “University”), to retain Public Records and prohibits their destruction except in accordance with the guidelines established by the North Carolina Department of Natural and Cultural Resources (DNCR).
+The DNCR has approved a University General Records Retention and Disposition Schedule ("University General Schedule") that governs the destruction or other disposition of University records.

-1.2 The University General Schedule may be supplemented by campus-wide schedules and individual unit specific schedules ("Unit Specific Addenda") sub mitted to the Department of Cultural Resources pursuant to the procedures outlined in this regulation.
+1.2 The University General Schedule may be supplemented by campus-wide schedules and individual unit specific schedules ("Unit Specific Addenda") submitted to the DNCR pursuant to the procedures outlined in this regulation.

 2. Scope